 Florida’s Automatic Revocation Statutes – Life Insurance and Accounts, Wills, and Revocable Trusts

 Florida Statutes Section 732.703 of the Florida Probate Code revokes on divorce designations of an ex-spouse under financial instruments such as life insurance policies, individual retirement accounts (IRAs), and pay on death accounts.
 For further discussion, read how the statute applies and exceptions here.

-As your collaborative divorce team considers automatic revocation of insurance policy designations on divorce, it should also consider related statutes.
+As your collaborative divorce team considers automatic revocation of insurance policy designations on divorce, it should also consider related statutes that affect other instruments.

 Second, section 736.1105, Florida Statutes, in the Florida Trust Code, applies to designations of an ex-spouse under revocable trusts.
 The Florida Legislature amended both sections effective July 1, 2021.
 See Laws of Florida 2021-183.

 Statewide Automatic Revocation Statutes

 Here is a chart of state automatic revocation statutes.